collinplank/NotBandsInTown-Frontend/README.md

 ### Future Enhancements

--User authentication to save favorite bands and events.
+- User authentication to save favorite bands and events.

--Interactive maps to show concert venues.
+- Interactive maps to show concert venues.

--Real-time notifications for new events.
+- Real-time notifications for new events.

--Integration with third-party APIs for ticket purchases.
+- Integration with third-party APIs for ticket purchases.

 ---